 By the time you get someone back to the plant, get the truck loaded, and get it back out there… is it too late?
 In this situation, getting the truck back to the plant was fine… but how do you get it loaded?
 Let’s just say we couldn’t get someone back over there in time… ouch.

 What if there could’ve been a better way?
-What if I were able to say to the customer “ahh man, you said you were done but don’t worry, I’ll get you taken care of… Turn the truck around and we’ll get him to you.
-You need 1 more yard?
+What if I were able to say to the customer “Ahh man, you said you were done but don’t worry, I’ll get you taken care of… Turn the truck around and we’ll get him to you.
+Do you need 1 more yard?
 We’re going to send you 4.”
 He would’ve gladly taken and paid for that 4 yards.

 Since remote batch solved that problem, what else could it solve?